-In this guide, we’ll give you the tools, the skills and the know-how to find the ideal radiator(s) for every room of your home.
+In this UPDATED guide, we’ll give you the tools, the skills and the know-how to find the ideal radiator(s) for (pretty much) every room of your home.

 “That’s a bold statement!”
 I hear you cry.

-But this is BestHeating and nobody does radiators quite like we do.
+But this is BestHeating and nobody does radiators quite as we do.